Apply Now

 DETAILS

 This course explores basic anatomy and imaging techniques of the vascular system.
 Students begin performing carotid and lower extremity venous ultrasound examinations.
 This course incorporates lab sessions to perform basic imaging optimization skills by scanning and understanding the basic knobology of the ultrasound equipment.
-Correlation of theory to practice is measured through attendance, participation, quizzes, assignments, scanning assignments, and competency exams over the course of the semester.
+Correlation of theory to practice is measured through attendance, participation, quizzes, assignments, scanning assignments, and proficiency exams over the course of the semester.

 CVS 111